jaiknowyou/Conference-Booking-System/readme.md

 # A Conference Room Booking System

-To get the code running, please download the repo and run main.py using python3 version, For running test case type "t" and enter.
+To get the code running, please download the repo and run main.py using python3 version,<br/>
+For running test case type "t" and enter.<br/>
-Type enter to run consecutive test cases.
+Type enter to run consecutive test cases.<br/>

 ## Features

 This program is a basic Room Bookingn system.
 A Conferece building can be defined with any number of rooms of 3 different types: Standard, Deluxe, Executive (varying facilities).
-The important features are:
+The important features are:<br/>

 1. Any number of users can be added and stored in the system.
 Each organisation has users which can create/cancel a booking.